Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Noah: "If both of you are willing to go that far, then he seems worth meeting."

 Mio: "Thank you.
-If anything happens, I'll do **everything** I can to keep you all safe, I promise."
+If anything happens, I'll do *everything* I can to keep you all safe, I promise."
 And she turned around and approached her after the decision's made, "Thanks for waiting.
 Let's go, Kyrie."

 "Ready, Mio!"

 ---

-A giant Ferronis lurched between two cliff, hands curved in a way like hugging itself, and it had a facial feature of eyes and mouth on its belly, making it look as if it was perching from the ground.
+A giant Ferronis lurched between two cliff, its hands curved in a way like embracing its 'kids' within itself, and it had a facial feature of eyes and mouth on its belly, making it look as if it was perching from the ground.
 Not all buildings fits inside its coverings, though.
 They had finally arrived at the empty-looking colony.

 Kyrie turned to Mio, "Wait here! **I'll go ahead and tell everyone!**" And before Mio could reply, she was too excitedly dashing off into the colony.